donellellis/ancillary/README.md

 ### A Digital Transformation

 >Ancillary aims to improve an existing industry process.
 Currently, the initial workflow of selecting furniture and creating a specification book is time intensive and results in a large-scale duplication of efffort.
-A designer spends hours scrolling through furniture manufacturer's website and manually finding and documenting the specifications, saving product images, and asking reps for current list prices.
+A designer spends hours scrolling through furniture manufacturer websites and manually finding and documenting the specifications, saving product images, and asking reps for current list prices.
 By creating a database of commercially-available furniture, Ancillary saves designers time and money.

 ## Deployed
 http://ancillary.surge.sh/